Ray Kassar

-Raymond Edward Kassar (January 2, 1928 – December 10, 2017) was president, and later CEO, of Atari Inc. from 1978 to 1983.
+Raymond Edward Kassar (January 2, 1928 – December 10, 2017) was an American business executive who served as president, and later CEO, of Atari Inc. from 1978 to 1983.
 He had previously been executive vice-president of Burlington Industries, the world's largest textile company at the time, and president of its Burlington House division.

 Career

-Ray Kassar began working for Burlington Industries in 1948 and later became the executive vice-president of the company, it was the world's largest textile company at the time, and president of its Burlington House division.
-A member of the Board of Directors, Kassar had spent 26 years at Burlington.
-He left the company to start his own textile company that manufactured cotton shirts in Egypt and marketed them under the "Kassar" label.
+Ray Kassar began working for Burlington Industries in 1948 and later became the executive vice-president of the company and president of its Burlington House division.
+A member of the Board of Directors, Kassar spent 26 years at Burlington before he left the company to start his own textile company that manufactured cotton shirts in Egypt and marketed them under the "Kassar" label.

-Ray Kassar was hired in February 1978 as president of Atari's consumer division by Warner Communications, who at the time owned Atari.
+Kassar was hired in February 1978 as president of Atari's consumer division by Warner Communications, who at the time owned Atari.
 By this time, rifts had begun to develop between the original Atari Inc. staff (most of whom had engineering backgrounds) and the new hires brought in by Warner (who, like Kassar, mostly had business backgrounds).

 In November 1978, when Atari Inc. co-founder Nolan Bushnell was fired after a dispute with Warner over the future of Atari Inc., Kassar became CEO.
-Kassar's twenty-five years at Burlington Industries had given him a taste for order, organization, and efficiency and his efforts to revamp Atari along similar lines provoked substantial animosity.
+Kassar's experience at Burlington Industries had given him a taste for order, organization, and efficiency, and his efforts to revamp Atari along similar lines provoked substantial animosity.
 Atari Inc. began to promote games all year around instead of just at the Christmas season.
-Kassar became unaffectionately known to many at Atari Inc. as the "sock king" and the "towel czar" (due to his previous years in the textile industry) after he once referred to Atari programmers as "high-strung prima donnas" in an interview with the San Jose Mercury News in 1979.
+Kassar became derisively known to many at Atari Inc. as the "sock king" and the "towel czar" (due to his previous years in the textile industry) after he once referred to Atari programmers as "high-strung prima donnas" in an interview with the San Jose Mercury News in 1979.

-During the Kassar years, Atari Inc.'s sales grew from $75 million in 1977 to over $2.2 billion just three years later.
+During Kassar's tenure, Atari Inc.'s sales grew from $75 million in 1977 to over $2.2 billion three years later.
 Though Atari enjoyed some of its greatest success during this period, the stifling atmosphere and lack of royalties or recognition to the individual game designers angered employees, many of whom quit.
 During this period, nearly all members of the original Atari Inc. staff, including Al Alcorn, quit or were fired.
 Atari Inc.'s upper management also suffered severe turnover rates.
-Many blamed Ray Kassar's autocratic management style, but Kassar was not held accountable.
+Many blamed Kassar's autocratic management style, but Kassar was not held accountable.

 One of the most notable turnovers was when four programmers were unsatisfied with their paychecks.
-They felt they were making a very paltry salary for someone who actually designed the games that made the company millions of dollars.
-They wanted a small commission, but when they asked Kassar about that, David Crane recalls that Kassar responded, "You are no more important to that game than the guy on the assembly line who puts it together."
-Crane and three others resigned from Atari and formed their own company: Activision, which became the first ever third party developer.
+They felt they were making a very paltry salary considering their work designing the games that made Atari millions of dollars.
+When they asked Kassar for a small commission, David Crane recalls that Kassar responded, "You are no more important to that game than the guy on the assembly line who puts it together."
+Crane and three others resigned from Atari and formed their own company, Activision, which became the first ever third party developer.